Uncrossed Multiflows and Applications to Disjoint Paths: Maximization Setting: Rounding and Hardness

-Suppose we have a $\beta$-approximation algorithm for maximum uncrossed walk-multiflow in wall graphs.
+Suppose we have a $\beta$-approximation algorithm for maximum uncrossed (fractional) multiflow in wall graphs.
 We obtain an approximation algorithm for capped MEDP as follows.
-We run our $\beta$-approximation algorithm for maximum uncrossed (fractional) walk-multiflow on $(G, H, u = \vec 1)$ to obtain flow $f$ whose value is at least $U_E(G, H) / \beta$.
-We apply the polytime algorithm from \Cref{thm:max-rounding-full} to compute a feasible uncrossed integral walk-multiflow $f'$ whose value is $1/ \gamma$ that of $f$.
-We then short-cut $f'$ into a feasible integral path-multiflow\footnote{Given that $G$ is maximum degree 3 and $u = \vec 1$ we can actually show this short-cutting can be done so the resulting flow is still uncrossed, but it is not necessary for this proof.}.
+We run our $\beta$-approximation algorithm for maximum uncrossed multiflow on $(G, H, u = \vec 1)$ to obtain flow $f$ whose value is at least $U_E(G, H) / \beta$.
+We apply the polytime algorithm from \Cref{thm:max-rounding-full} to compute a feasible uncrossed integral multiflow $f'$ whose value is $1/ \gamma$ that of $f$.
 It may still not be a valid capped MEDP solution, since it may route more than one flow path for the same commodity.
 However, since $G$ has maximum degree 3, it routes on at most 3 paths for each commodity, so by selecting exactly one path for each commodity we obtain a capped MEDP solution whose value is at least $\frac 1 3$ that of $f'$.
 Thus this algorithm outputs a capped MEDP solution whose value is at least $\frac {U_E(G, H)} {3 \gamma \beta} \ge \frac {D_E(G, H)} {3 \gamma \beta}$, and is thus a $3 \gamma \beta$-approximation algorithm.

 \end{proof}